Build schedules around how your week actually trades

 - Stronger weekend planning

-- Clearer peak coverage
+- Better peak coverage

 - Tighter labour control on quiet periods

-- Fewer reactive fixes after publish
+- Fewer reactive fixes after the rota is shared

 Keep Fridays and Saturdays profitable

-Pub managers usually feel labour overspend only after trade starts moving.
-Rota Smart shifts that visibility earlier by showing rota cost and wage percentage during planning, which gives managers a chance to tighten heavy periods before they become expensive habits.
+Operators usually feel labour overspend only after trade starts moving.
+RotaSmart brings that check earlier by showing rota cost and wage percentage during planning, which gives managers a chance to tighten heavy periods before they become expensive habits.

-- Rota cost visible against forecast
+- Rota cost shown against forecast

-- Wage percentage visible before publish
+- Wage percentage checked before the rota is shared

 - Stronger cost decisions around key nights